rakeshpriyad/java-design-patterns/README.md

 *It is used:*:

-i) When you need parameterize objects according to an action perform. ii) When you need to create and execute requests at different times. iii) When you need to support rollback, logging or transaction functionality.
+- When you need parameterize objects according to an action perform.
+- When you need to create and execute requests at different times.
+- When you need to support rollback, logging or transaction functionality.